Hunterdii/GeeksforGeeks-POTD/August 2025 GFG SOLUTION/10(Aug) Palindrome SubStrings.md

 * Easy to understand and debug
 * Good for small input sizes

+> Note: This approach results in Time Limit Exceeded (TLE) for large inputs (fails ~1110 /1120 test cases due to time constraints).

 ## 🆚 **🔍 Comparison of Approaches**

 | 🚀 **Approach**                    | ⏱️ **Time Complexity** | 💾 **Space Complexity** | ✅ **Pros**                        | ⚠️ **Cons**                           |